dglerum/resin-homeassistant/README.md

 For samba access to the data dir go to `//<device-ip>/data`.

-The default credentials are `hass:alpine`.
+The default credentials are `root:alpine`.

 ## Author